-The roof additions are composed of a zinc clad main element, covering the entire main roof of the house.
-This grey metal finish is set against a white glass box, formed of cast glass planks, which will contain a bathroom.
-Through the use of high quality materials and construction detailing the additions will form a bold, positive addition to the house, in stark contrast to the poor quality extensions typically seen.
-The new front elevation will be a simple and elegant brick façade with large modern windows.
+The roof 'additions' are composed of a glass and zinc, which covers the entire main roof of the house.
+This grey metal finish is set against the white glass box, formed of cast glass planks, which will contain an en-suite bathroom.
+Through the use of high quality materials and construction detailing the elements that would typically be clunky additions forms a bold, positive part of the composition of the house.
+This is in stark contrast to the poor quality extensions typically seen.
+The new front elevation is a simple and elegant brick façade with large modern windows.

-The ambitious proposals provoked an interesting discussion with the local planning authority and resulted in a positive outcome.
-As well as achieving permission the local planners are interested in using the project as benchmark for quality in the borough.
+The ambitious proposal provoked an interesting discussion with the local planning authority and resulted in a positive outcome.
+As well as achieving permission the local planners expressed interest in using the project as benchmark for quality in the borough.